magicmarc/marks-reverie/src/content/posts/Act_I_Dinner_Table_Chaos.md

 **AMBER** *(snorting)*:
 Better than you - you're more Saturday morning cartoon than Hugh Grant.

-*(While Amber and Wai bicker, the camera lingers on Mark's uneasy expression and Will's sly, satisfied smile, the Sydney night glowing outside like a silent witness.)*
+*(While Amber and Wai bicker, the camera lingers on Mark's uneasy expression, the Sydney night glowing outside like a silent witness.)*